OM-SINGH-81/SpotVoid/README.md

 1.  **Sign Up**: Go to [vercel.com](https://vercel.com) and sign up with your Git provider account.
 2.  **Import Project**: From your Vercel dashboard, click "Add New... > Project".
-3.  **Select Repository**: Choose the Git repository you just created.
+3.  **Select Repository**: Choose the Git repository for your project.
 Vercel will automatically detect that it's a Next.js project.
 4.  **Configure Environment Variables**: In the project settings, navigate to "Environment Variables".
 Add the `GEMINI_API_KEY` and `NEXT_PUBLIC_GOOGLE_MAPS_API_KEY` with their respective values.
 5.  **Deploy**: Click "Deploy".
 Vercel will build and deploy your application.